nla-group/classix/README.md

 [![Documentation Status](https://readthedocs.org/projects/classix/badge/?version=latest)](https://classix.readthedocs.io/en/latest/?badge=latest)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/nla-group/classix/HEAD)

-CLASSIX is a fast and scalable clustering algorithm based on sorting, which results in explanable clustering.
-It is flexible for any shape of data with easy-tuning parameters, and share the features as follows:
+CLASSIX is a fast and explainable clustering algorithm based on sorting.
+Here are a few highlights:

 - A novel clustering algorithm which exploits the sorting of data points.
 - Ability to  cluster low and high-dimensional data of arbitrary shape efficiently.
 - Ability to detect and deal with outliers in the data.
 - Ability to provide textual explanations for the generated clusters.
-- Accompanied by a Python module and scripts for full reproducibility of all tests.
+- Full reproducibility of all tests in the accompanying paper.
-- Cython compiler Support.
+- Support of Cython compilation.

-The detailed documentation, including tutorials, are available at [CLASSIX DOCS](https://classix.readthedocs.io/en/latest/)
+The detailed documentation, including tutorials, is available at [CLASSIX DOCS](https://classix.readthedocs.io/en/latest/)

-CLASSIX is a novel clustering method which shares features with both distance and density-based methods. ``CLASSIX`` is a contrived acronym of ``CLustering by Aggregation with Sorting-based Indexing'`` and the letter ``X`` for ``explainability``.
+``CLASSIX`` is a contrived acronym of ``CLustering by Aggregation with Sorting-based Indexing`` and the letter ``X`` for ``explainability``.
 CLASSIX clustering consists of two phases, namely a greedy aggregation phase of the sorted data into groups of nearby data points, followed by a merging phase of groups into clusters.
 The algorithm is controlled by two parameters, namely the distance parameter for the aggregation and another parameter controlling the minimal cluster size.
-Our performance studies demonstrate that the CLASSIX achieves competing results against k-means++, DBSCAN, HDBSCAN and Quickshift++ with respect to speed and several metrics of cluster quality.
-In addition, CLASSIX inherent simplicity allows for the easy explainability of the clustering results.
-Specifically, CLASSIX runs the aggregation with user determined parameter, namely radius, to determine the initial  groups by greedily selecting the heuristic centers from the whole data being sorted (the heuristic centers are formally defined as starting points in the following section).
-The heuristic centers, to a large extent, serve the purpose of subsampling of whole data, which are reckoned as informative as the whole data and representative with respect to the distribution of the features.
-Then we define density measure in the level of groups and their intersection.
-We define the graph on the heuristic centers by viewing the centers as vertices and an edge between each pair of vertices (weights as 1) if the density of their intersection is greater than that of any of them otherwise no edge (weith as 0).
-Then we find the connected components the graph as the final clusters.

 ## Install

 CLASSIX requires the following dependencies: